 In fiscal year 2013-14, The WVHA granted funding to the following local agencies that serve the health care needs of our community:

-The Neighborhood Center – feed the hungry, shelter the homeless, prevent homelessness, and provide access to health care
+- The Neighborhood Center – provide outreach services for access to health care.